 IBM continued to lead the worldwide server market based on revenue in 2006.
 Gartner analysts attribute the company's performance to 10.3% growth in the System z mainframe and 7.0% growth in its x86 System x models.
 IBM System p and System i (AS/400) revenue both dropped for the year.

 In regards to server shipments, Hewlett-Packard remained the worldwide leader for 2006, growing its shipments by 8%.
-The company
+The company grew its ProLiant brand 8.5% in shipments for the year, and the HP Integrity line climbed by 30.1%.
+All other HP brands declined for the year.

 Of the top 10 vendors in server shipments worldwide, Rackable Systems had the highest growth with a 68% increase for the year.
 The only other vendor in the top 10 to increase its shipment share was NEC (0.2%).